Tony Pollard Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- In his single career matchup against the Cardinals, Pollard had 31 rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchups, Pollard notched 31 rushing yards versus the Cardinals, 13.5 fewer than his over/under in Sunday's game.

-- Pollard did not have a touchdown run in that game against the Cardinals.
+- Pollard did not have a touchdown run in that matchup against the Cardinals.

-- The Cardinals have the NFL's 15th-ranked defense against the run, giving up 113.7 yards per game.
+- In terms of defending against the run, the Cardinals are 15th in the league, giving up 113.7 yards per game.

-- Pollard and the Cowboys will face off against the NFL's best defense in terms of rushing touchdowns allowed (eight).
+- The Cowboys are up against the NFL's top D when it comes to rushing TDs allowed (eight this year).

 Recent Performances

-- In last week's outing against the Football Team, Pollard carried the ball eight times for 34 yards (4.2 yards per carry).
+- In last week's contest against the Football Team, Pollard carried the ball eight times for 34 yards (4.2 yards per carry).

 - Pollard also racked up 16 yards on two receptions.